tcwilkinson/caa2015/ideas.md

 In my talk, I am going to explore the ways FS influence the practices of reuse and mixing of knowledge in archaeology.
 This general frame of reference based on practices of reusing and of mixing will provide the background to look closer at the impact of reproducibility in Archaeology, for which I will show some examples.

 MOTIVATION
 First of all, some words on my motivations.
 I am always disappointed when I talk about Free Software, because people doesn't understand why FS is important.
 In this talk, I won't give revolutionary facts, but I have tried to make apparent how FS already influenced scientific research in general and in particular in archaeology.
-As a young scientist and PhD-Candidate, I need to be prepared to make a strong statement to defend my opinions and the reasons why I use Free Software for my PhD.
-Even if FS are in 2015 well established inside and outside academia, the advantages of Free software (that is the 'free' as in 'free speech', **and not the 'free' as in 'free beer') are not acknowledged.
-I am grateful to the organisers of this session to give me the opportunity to take a bigger look on this picture.
+As a young scientist and PhD candidate, I need to be prepared to make a strong statement to defend my opinions and the reasons why I use Free Software for my PhD.
+Even if FS are in 2015 well established inside and outside academia, the advantages of Free software (that is the 'free' as in 'free speech', and not the 'free' as in 'free beer') are not acknowledged.
+I am grateful to the organisers of this session for the opportunity to take a bigger look on this picture.

 SUMMARY
 Let me briefly outline my talk.
 We will progress as follow:
-    First I will introduce the notion of Scientific Community Then I will concentrate on the similarities between Scientific Community and Free Software Community ...
-    In a Third point I will examine the concept of Reuse, Modulation and Reproducibility in Archaeology Finally I will show 2 examples to illustrate the impact of the FS movement on Archaeology ... before I recap the main arguments in a conclusion
+    First I will introduce the notion of Scientific Community Then I will concentrate on the similarities between Scientific Community and Free Software Community In a Third point I will examine the concept of reuse, modulation and reproducibility in Archaeology Finally I will show 2 examples to illustrate the impact of the FS movement on Archaeology before I recap the main arguments in a conclusion